veo-labs/openveo-portal/docs/developers/compilation.md

 # Compile only front office

-You can compile the SASS files of the front office using the following command:
+You can compile the front office using the following command:

     npm run build:front-office-client

-You can also automatically compile SASS files of the front office on changes using:
+You can also automatically compile the front office on changes using:

     npm run watch:front-office-client